babbadeckl/HackTheBox-Writeups/Shield/README.md

 ![](pics/wordpress.png)

 The wordpress website is apparently a company's website that deals with electric trucks.
 It has two big buttons, which both have no functionality.
-Furthermore, it has an additional tab called `BLOG`, which leads us to their blod (also implemented with wordpress).
+Furthermore, it has an additional tab called `BLOG`, which leads us to their blog (also implemented with wordpress).

 ![](pics/blog.png)